Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are the costs of a credit card?

-Repayments.
+- Repayments.
 You’re free to repay as much as you like as often as you like.
 You’re required to make the minimum repayment when your statement is issued.
-The minimum repayment is usually 10% of your outstanding balance.
+The minimum repayment is usually around 3% of your outstanding balance, but you should always aim to pay this balance in full.
 You will pay a late payment fee if you don’t make the minimum repayment by the statement due date.

 While applying for a credit card doesn’t have to be complicated, it can come with certain risks.

 - Assess your needs.
 Before you begin your search, spend some time considering what you want, need and can afford with your next credit card.